HarshalSinghVats/weblante/README.md

-# 🛡️ SafeBrowse
+# 🛡️ Weblante

 **Real-time web safety for kids — intent-based, not just site-based.**

-SafeBrowse is a browser extension + backend system that blocks harmful content by analyzing **what a user is trying to search**, not just which website they visit.
+Weblante is a browser extension + backend system that blocks harmful content by analyzing **what a user is trying to search**, not just which website they visit.

 ---

-## 🚨 Why SafeBrowse?
+## 🚨 Why Weblante?

 Most filters fail because they:
 - Trust search engines blindly